 • Under CDN choose Add Pull Zone

-• Assign a meaningful Zone Name: mysite.b-cdn.net
+• Choose any meaningful Zone Name: mysite.b-cdn.net

 • Choose Standard Tier and disable Zones you have no visitors from.